stoversa/node_storefront/README.md

 ![BamazonManager in Action](./multimedia/bamazonSupervisor.gif)

-Finally, the Supervisor feature allows a user to view sales activity by department, compare it to expected to revenue targets, and add new departments.
+Finally, the Supervisor feature allows a user to view sales activity by department, compare it to expected to revenue targets, and add new departments. [(See bamazonSupervisor.js in action)](https://youtu.be/ovvHOs1SCG4 "Video Demo of bamazonSupervisor.js")